The Good Neighbor Program

-Off-Campus Student Welcome Tables: In collaboration with the Office for Off Campus Student Programs and Services, we staff tables in parking lots A and K during Welcome Week to talk with and distribute good neighbor materials as well as local city/county information to our commuter students.
-Local elected officials are invited to attend and speak with students.
+Off-Campus Student Welcome Tables: In collaboration with the Office for Off Campus Student Services, we provide Good Neighbor materials as well as local city/county information to our students during Welcome Week.

-Fairfax Campus Advisory Board: An advisory board comprised of five City representatives, five Braddock District representatives, and three University representatives established to share information among the parties on issues of mutual concern and provide advice and recommendations on those issues from varying perspectives.
-The group meets three to four times per year.
+Fairfax Campus Advisory Board: An advisory board established to share information among Fairfax City, County, and University on issues of mutual concern and provide recommendations on those issues from varying perspectives.

-iContact: An email notification system set up currently for the Fairfax and Arlington Campuses to get the word out about university activities that may interest or impact the community.
+Emma: An email notification system set up currently for the Fairfax and Arlington Campuses to share information about university activities that may interest or impact the community.